Q&A: Published responses to our user's credit card and travel money questions

 - Over-the-counter purchases.
 Making a purchase over the counter overseas is generally a cheaper option as you will only be charged the cross currency conversion fee and the purchase rate of interest.

-- I want an uncapped frequent flyer credit card.
+- I want a credit card that earns uncapped frequent flyer points.

 Have more questions?